 To join a committee or inquire about the organization, contact the Chair.

-Elizabeth Heise, Chair, is a Biological Engineer at Trotter and Associates, Inc, working on water and wastewater projects.
-Liz is currently pursuing her Masters in Civil Engineering at the University of Illinois.
+Elizabeth Heise, Co-Chair, is a Biological Engineer at Trotter and Associates, Inc, working on water and wastewater projects.
+Liz earned her Masters in Civil Engineering at the University of Illinois.
 She is very passionate about international development and public health and has worked on water and sanitation projects in small communities in both Latin America and Africa.
 She has experience in community outreach, fundraising, and sustainable project implementation.

 Micah Pitner, Projects for Construction Chair, is a Senior Engineer in Water Resources at Crawford Murphy & Tilly.
 She has a BS in Civil and Environmental Engineering from the University of Illinois and is an Envision Sustainability Professional and LEED Accredited Professional with a Neighborhood Development specialty.
 She cares deeply about this planet and its people, and she has worked on several water and sanitation projects throughout Latin America.
 She is grateful for the opportunity to work with GWS to continue pursuing that passion.